kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 You can enable this option by adding `max-allowable-numa-nodes=true` to the Topology Manager policy options.

-Setting a value of `max-allowable-numa-nodes` does not (in and of itself) affect the latency of pod admission, but binding a Pod to a (Kubernetes) node with many NUMA does does have an impact.
+Setting a value of `max-allowable-numa-nodes` does not (in and of itself) affect the latency of pod admission, but binding a Pod to a (Kubernetes) node with many NUMA does have an impact.
 Future, potential improvements to Kubernetes may improve Pod admission performance and the high latency that happens as the number of NUMA nodes increases.